 Empathic Design: 5 Ways to Get Your Innovation Mojo Back

-Dorothy Leonard is Chief Advisor, Leonard-Barton Group, an acclaimed author and speaker, and a long-time thought leader in the field of knowledge management and innovation.
+It turns out that Leonard knows a thing or two about innovation.
+She’s an acclaimed author and speaker and a long-time thought leader in the field of knowledge management and innovation.

-A Harvard University, William J. Abernathy Professor of Business Administration Emerita, Leonard has over 30 years of research experience in knowledge management, consulting and teaching about innovation, technology commercialization and organizational capabilities.
+She’s also a Harvard University, William J. Abernathy Professor of Business Administration Emerita with over 30 years of research experience in knowledge management, consulting and teaching about innovation, technology commercialization and organizational capabilities under her belt.

 Her books, “Wellsprings of Knowledge: Building and Sustaining the Sources of Innovation” and “Deep Smarts: How to Cultivate and Transfer Enduring Business Wisdom” are considered seminal in the field.

-In this digital trailblazer interview, Leonard reveals how companies can develop a deep understanding of their customers’ unarticulated needs, and spark new ideas for innovative products and services.
+In this republished post, Leonard drops some serious knowledge on how to develop a deeper understanding of your customers’ unarticulated needs and inspire innovative ideas for new products and services.
+Read and enjoy.

 Appian: Good morning, Professor.
-And welcome to Digital Trailblazers.
 Over the years, you’ve done some pioneering work on the topic of building and sustaining sources of innovation.
 We’ll talk about that shortly.
 But, first, give our readers a quick overview of what you’re doing right now.
 Tell us about the Leonard Barton Group, and the work you do there with clients.

 Deep Smarts: What it Is.
 Why it Matters